-Students are required to activate their Portals account as they will be using it as a communication and information system for their classes.
+Parents and students are required to activate their respective Portals account as they will be using it as a communication and information system for their classes including each student's demographic information, class syllabus, grades, re-enrollment, and official documents.
 Middle and High School students are responsible for verifying the information about their grades during the school year.

-All parents PK-12 are required to activate their ParentPlus Portals accounts.
+All parents PK-12 are required to activate their Parent Plus Portals accounts.
 Parents must register on the Parent Portal to see their child's grades and be informed and aware of how they are doing in class.
-Although with limited features, there are ParentPlus and StudentPlus Mobile Apps for iOS and Android available for your mobile devices.
+Although with limited features, there are Parent Plus and Student Plus Mobile Apps for iOS and Android available for your mobile devices.